geoffreyporto/resume/README.md

-In this role within the Cloud Platform Business Unit at Google, you will use your leadership skills and knowledge of product management, industries, software and cloud computing to design solutions for a variety of issues.
-You will help drive awareness of our solutions at leading industry conferences and Google events.
-Your enthusiasm, technical and business depth, and excellent presentation skills will help decision makers understand the benefits of Google Cloud Platform to drive growth and customer success.
+You’re a Solutions Architect with broad and deep technical knowledge across industries, best practices, and products.
+You will use your expertise and leadership skills around cloud computing to design scalable customer solutions on Google Cloud and take them to market.
+You will champion our platform by presenting these solutions at industry conferences and Google events.
+Your enthusiasm, technical and business depth, and excellent speaking skills will help decision makers understand and choose the benefits of Google Cloud for their business to help drive growth and success.